top of page

 Solution

 For hunting purposes, high-powered rifles should be reevaluated in order to prevent their possible use in criminal activities.
 Since hunting typically requires only a single round to bring down game (two for birds), all hunting rifles should be restricted to being of the breech-loaded, single-shot variety (double-barrel shotguns for birds).
-Bolt-action, pump-action, and semi-automatic versions of firearms should be illegal since they pose a risk to the public.
+Bolt-action, pump-action, and semi-automatic versions of firearms should be illegal since they pose a risk to the general public.

 bottom of page